airnub/speckit-internal/README.md

 - **Single source of truth** is `.speckit/spec.yaml`.
 Run `speckit gen --write` to refresh generated docs in `docs/specs/`, then commit the results.
 - **Verification** is enforced by the `speckit-verify` workflow, which fails the build if generated docs drift from the spec.

-## Mode Policy Gate
+## Preset Policy Gate

-PRs that change `packages/speckit-cli/src/config/modes.ts` or remove files inside the classic templates (`blank`, `next-supabase`, `speckit-template`) must carry the `mode-change` label.
-The OPA/Conftest gate fails any pull request that makes those adjustments without the label applied.
+PRs that change the preset bundle (`packages/speckit-presets/src/index.ts`) or remove files inside the classic templates (`blank`, `next-supabase`, `speckit-template`) must carry the `preset-change` label.
+The policy guard fails any pull request that tweaks the curated frameworks without the label applied, and it blocks attempts to add frameworks to the classic preset.

 ## Dialect & Adapters